-If you are someone who requires insulin, one of the most important things you can do to stay safe is to have an emergency plan in the event you become ill and need to be hospitalized.
+If you are someone who requires insulin, one of the most important things you can do to stay safe is to have an emergency plan in case you become ill and need to be hospitalized.
 In preparing for such an emergency, it's important to take into consideration that you may be too ill to speak for yourself at this time.
 Therefore, you should always designate another individual who can assist in this process, as needed.

-If you are hospitalized, or admitted for any emergent situation, it will be very important for you to tell your doctor and nurse the type of insulin you take, what dose and how you are taking insulin.
+If you are hospitalized or admitted for any emergent situation, it will be very important for you to tell your doctor and nurse the type of insulin you take, what dose, and how you are taking insulin.
 You should carry an updated list of all medications you take at all times.
 Ideally, it is safest to bring your medications and insulin delivery system into the hospital to prevent any misunderstandings.

 During your hospitalization or for emergency care, you (or whomever you have designated) will need to pay close attention to your care.
 Here are some additional tips to avoid errors with your insulin during hospitalization: